renatoaps/reactjs-learning/README.md

 #### So, what happens?
 #
-the `ReactDOM.render` initialize first, then apply to the DOM , inside the root element your `App.js`. changing mically the DOM for your page.
+the `ReactDOM.render` initialize first, then apply to the DOM , inside the root element your `App.js`. changing dymically the DOM for your page.

 #### Hello World
 #